mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/veeva-vault-promomats-connector.md

 ## Capabilities

+The The Veeva Vault PromoMats connector enables the following capabilities:

 - Generates summaries to understand and make decisions based on promotional materials and key documents.
 - Improves the searchability of promotional documents by using advanced Microsoft 365 search capabilities.
 - Gains insights and recommendations from indexed data to enhance workflow efficiency, including checking the usage of specific phrases in PromoMats documents.